hartikap/AngularFrontend/README.md

-# AngularFrontend
+# Angular_front_end
-Example of using Angular template engine
+Exampe of using angular template engine